 Activity 4 – wayfinding and your community

-Now that you are becoming a wayfinding expert, take a look at your own community.
+Now that you are becoming a wayfinding expert take a look at your community.
 Consider checking out what is on Historypin, too.
 How does your community present itself?
-Does your community have a friendly map?
+Do neighborhoods have friendly maps?
 What should your community show to represent what it has to offer?
 Consider all of the activities that are possible in your community.
 A good idea is to start making lists in your journal.
 Make a list of important places.
 Make a diagram of what is up (north) and what is down (south) and what is to your left and right (east and west).

 Activity 5 – wayfinding and welcoming

-How does it look to someone new coming into town?
+How are people welcomed coming into town?
 What resources are available to help new neighbors find their way around?
-Does your community have a welcome website?
-What does your community need to welcome new residents.
-Brainstorm what new people and visitors might need to find their way around your neighborhood or community.
-Think about different age groups such as babies, young children, teens, college students, dog walkers, nature lovers, book worms, shoppers, runners, bikers, professionals and grandparents.
+What does your community need to embrace new residents?
+Brainstorm what new people and visitors might need to find their way around your city.
+Think about different age groups such as babies, young children, teens, college students, dog walkers, nature lovers, book worms, shoppers, runners, bikers, professionals, and grandparents.
 Add as many user types as you can imagine.
 Make scenarios of possible new residents or visitors.
 Create a list of ‘must do’s’ and 'need to know’.
 Share your list with your parents and friends.
 Can they add anything else?
 Being to think about how your ideas need to be visualized.
 Do they need to be in signage?
 Do they need to be painted symbols on the sidewalk?
 Do you need banners on street lights?
 Do you need maps to hand out?
-Think about a wayfinding campaign.
-What are all of the possibilities?
-Create at least three different scales of wayfinding interventions.
+Do you need a community website?
+All of these media are part of a wayfinding campaign.
+Create at least three different scales of wayfinding interventions for where you live.